blazium-engine/blazium-docs/tutorials/physics/interpolation/physics_interpolation_introduction.rst

 Physics ticks and rendered frames
 ---------------------------------

-One key concept to understand in Godot is the distinction between physics ticks (sometimes referred to as iterations or physics frames), and rendered frames.
+One key concept to understand in Blazium is the distinction between physics ticks (sometimes referred to as iterations or physics frames), and rendered frames.
 The physics proceeds at a fixed tick rate (set in :ref:`Project Settings > Physics > Common > Physics Tick per Second<class_ProjectSettings_property_physics/common/physics_ticks_per_second>`), which defaults to 60 ticks per second.